Archives

 a-theism purport to be

 religion, full stop.
-By this, as by the definition above, it is clear that atheism can be classified a religion.
+It is clear that atheism can be classified a religion.
 But is it necessarily a religion?

 To clarify before moving on, the application of the term